 The sun was rapidly vanishing behind the row of pines at the rear of the Laurytown Road Cemetery.
 It was already later than planned, but I convinced myself to take a “little detour” from Interstate 80 to search out the cemetery to pay my respects to the two unidentified victims of a brutal, unsolved murder that took place in December 1976.
 Finding no obvious parking as the sun disappeared, I pulled to the edge of the back road and turned the hazard lights on.
-Hopping out of the vehicle, I took in the cool evening air and the sound of crickets mixed with the soft whisper of the wind.
+Stepping out of the vehicle, I took in the cool evening air and the sound of crickets mixed with the soft whisper of the wind.
 With very little light left, I debated on what to do next.

 The cemetery is hidden along the narrow back roads of Carbon County in a field surrounded by the pines of a Christmas tree farm.
 While I was preparing for a visit, I really was not sure I was going to easily locate the cemetery, but on the road between Weatherly and White Haven, tucked away from the hustle and bustle of the modern world, I found the quiet piece of sacred land.
 At one time this piece of land was referred to as the Carbon County Potter’s Field, but many modern sources give it the name Laurytown Road Cemetery in an attempt to erase the negative connotation of a “Potter’s Field.”